 Add ref to CVD work of Mike Murphy

 In both the UK and USA, the stalling and falling life expectancy was shown to have been preceded by worsening life disparity, driven by mid-age mortality.
-This is consistent with evidence that has shown that countries who have been successful in increasing life expectancy have done so by reducing premature mortality.6 26 Indeed, the more lives saved at younger ages, the stronger the relationship between life expectancy and life disparity is.26
+This is consistent with evidence that has shown that countries who have been successful in increasing life expectancy have done so by reducing premature mortality.6 26 The more lives saved at younger ages, the stronger the relationship between life expectancy and life disparity.26

 What can be learned from Japan?

-Japan has long been looked to as a beacon of success in terms of life expectancy.27 Indeed, with the exception of the transient perturbation in 2011, Japan has continued to make good progress, although there has been a small dip in the linearity in log mortality improvements for males and females at 30 years (shown in Figure 5).
+Japan is a longevity trends success story.27 With the exception of raised life disparity in 2011, Japan continued to make good progress in the 2010s, while the USA and UK did not.

-In contrast to previous hypotheses that Japan’s growing life expectancy is linked to its economy,27 recent evidence from Japan has shown that it is possible to have continued and sustained improvements in life expectancy at birth over periods of long-term low economic growth, and without worsening health inequalities.28 This is relevant not only in analysis of what has happened to population health in the USA and the UK over recent times, but also for those suggesting one has to be sacrificed to maintain the other, as was often repeated with austerity in the UK, and now with COVID-19.
+Japan’s continually improving life expectancy is not simply due to steady economic growth;27 both life expectancy and life disparity trends appear unperturbed by periods of long-term low economic growth; health health inequalities did not worsen.28 This shows that increasing disparity and stalling life expectancy trends in the UK and USA, during their periods of slower economic growth, are not inevitable, and may be in part due to political choices, including austerity in the UK, and economic and drugs policies in the USA.

 Consider ref Wada et al occupational and link to uk/usa29